The Rise And Rise Of Renewable Energy And The Case For Making The Switch

 Incidentally, before they considered becoming a B Corp, they had already instilled a set of core values into their culture, focusing holistically on the 4 sets of stakeholders that their business activities impact:

 - Customers: Bulb have developed an impressive reputation for outstanding customer service and lower costs.
 Certainly in our experience, Bulb delivered one of the best, if not the best, customer experience we have ever had (I’m not just saying that)

 - Team: Hayden raves about how incredible the Bulb team is.
 It’s not surprising that Bulb attracts a ton of talent when the work they are doing is clearly mission-driven and their policies are so progressive (e.g. check out their approach to the gender pay gap)

 - Environment and Community: Bulb is environmentally motivated and really cares about creating a business that is not only sustainable but serves the community and the environment… they are, after all, a renewable energy provider that sources energy from real people…

 - Shareholders: Business is only sustainable if it is profitable and can sustain employees as well as investors over the long term.
 Bulb is a ‘for profit’ business but unlike many, gives shareholders equal weighting to their other stakeholders

 LEARN MORE ABOUT BULB ENERGY AND HOW TO SWITCH

 Like we’ve mentioned several times throughout this article, our experience with Bulb was outstanding but from a purely objective view, we think they tick all the boxes (cheaper, better customer service and progressive operating approach).

-In 2018, Bulb plan to further revolutionise the energy industry by investing in prepayment meters and smart meters that communicate actual readings (no more estimates) that will also help consumers reduce their energy usage and carbon emissions.
-Lots to look forward to!
+In 2018, Bulb plan to further revolutionize the energy industry by investing in prepayment meters and smart meters that communicate actual readings (no more estimates) that will also help consumers reduce their energy usage and carbon emissions.

 Find Bulb here: